Skip to main content

 Contributory resources

-A list of Resources contributing to this anomaly is displayed below the cost anomaly chart.
-Combining with Anomaly details, this list helps you better understand what caused the anomaly and allows you to make informed decisions swiftly.
+A list of Resources contributing to this anomaly is displayed after the cost anomaly chart.
+Combining with Anomaly details, this list helps you better understand what caused the anomaly and enables you to make informed decisions swiftly.

 Check anomaly details